-Where SCSE-UTRA = 15 kHz is assumed in calculation of B.
+Where SCSE-UTRA = 15,000 Hz is assumed in calculation of B.

 and MA is reduced by 1 dB for B < 2.

 <Next Changed Section>

 6.2B.2.2.2 MPR for power class 3 and power class 2

 MPR in this clause is applicable for power class 3 and power class 2 UEs indicating IE dualPA-Architecture supported with ENDC power class being the same as the E-UTRA and NR power class, otherwise the UE can use as much MPR as needed to fulfil emissions requirements when scheduled with dual uplink transmission.
 For UEs scheduled with single uplink transmission, MPR in clause 6.2.4 of TS 36.101 [4] and 6.2.2 of TS 38.101-1 [2] apply.
 The allowed maximum output power reduction for IM3 related emissions applied to transmission on the MCG and the SCG is defined as follows: